-Nanwai King’s College School were proud to welcome our International School parents in Grades 1 to 8, onto our campus and into our classrooms for two very successful Open Mornings this week.
+Nanwai King’s College School was proud to welcome parents of International School Grades 1 to 8 students onto our campus and into our classrooms for two very successful open mornings this week.

-The Open Days saw nearly all of our students joined side-by-side in class by either Mum or Dad.
-May of the lessons held also gave the parents the opportunity to join in on the activity and challenge themselves to keep up with the pace of a our International School classes.
+The visits saw nearly all of our students joined in class by either mum or dad.
+Many of the lessons held gave parents the opportunity to join in with the activity and challenge themselves to keep up with the pace of our International School classes.

 While fun and exciting for both parents and students, our Open Days serve four key purposes for our school community: